dottjt/plastic/chapters/10-depression.md

 Fuck you rabbit.

-The gristle on my chin stuck like cheap candy to the crumpled linen sheets shrouding the glob of inconspicuous flesh.
+The gristle on my chin stuck like cheap candy to the crumpled linen sheets shrouding the glob of .